seime/openhab2-addons/bundles/org.openhab.binding.bluetooth.secuyou/README.md

 * [Secuyou Smart Lock](https://www.secuyou.dk/collections/produkter/products/secuyou-smart-lock-med-venstre-greb) model
   2.21

+The lock must already have been setup in the Secuyou app.

 NOTE: Only tested with a single lock of model 2.21 and firmware version 6.
 Might work somewhat on older models.

 NOTE2: Flaky firmware; sometimes when manually locked by touching the device, the lock reports UNKNOWN/IN PROGRESS